Doctoral Degree Candidates in Clinical or Counseling Psychology

 - The APA-accredited Multicultural Psychology Internship Program at the School Street Counseling Institute in Springfield, MA.

-Doctoral Internship in Health Service Psychology at BHN The Carson Center
+Doctoral Internship in Health Services Psychology at BHN The Carson Center for Adults & Families

-BHN The Carson Center offers an internship with two different tracks in Western Massachusetts.
-The mental health track is a half-time (20 hours per week) two year (2,000 hours) APA-accredited internship.
+BHN The Carson Center for Adults & Families offers an internship with two different tracks in Western Massachusetts.
+The mental health track is a full-time (40 hours per week) one year (2,000 hours) APA-accredited internship.
 The internship program is located within Adult Outpatient Services at BHN The Carson Center in Westfield, MA (formerly listed as the Carson Center for Adults and Families), a not-for-profit community mental health clinic that provides general and specialized mental health services for adults.
-The second track – our medical integration track is a one year full-time (2,000 hrs.)
-APA-accredited internship position structured so that 20 hours is at BHN The Carson Center and the other 20 hours is in medical integration at a BHN affiliated primary care setting in the Westfield or Springfield area.
+The second track – our Medical Integration track is a one year full-time (2,000 hours) APA-accredited internship position structured so that 24 hours is at BHN The Carson Center’s outpatient clinic and the other 16 hours is in medical integration at a BHN affiliated primary care setting in the Springfield area.

 For applicants to be considered, they need at least three years of doctoral coursework in clinical or counseling psychology before applying.
 In addition, Qualifying Examinations need to have been passed and one’s Dissertation Proposal needs to have been approved by the application deadline of December 1.